lucaorio/obsidian-image-gallery/README.md

 ## Changelog

 `1.1.1`
-  - Fix bug for the "open image in new tab" feature
+  - fixed bug for the "open image in new tab" feature

 `1.1.0`
   - fixed alphabetical sorting